-Standin' On The Mountain, is a new Christian musical which is being developed for public release.
-Book, Music and Lyrics by Sharon Kay Chatwell.
-Arrangements and Orchestration by Nathan James Larsen. ©Sharon Kay Chatwell 2004, 2018.
+Standin' On The Mountain, is a new Christian musical being prepared for release to the general public.
+It is now ready for its first full-production.
+Book, Music and Lyrics by Sharon Kay Chatwell. © Sharon Kay Chatwell 2004, 2018.
 All rights reserved.

 Psalm 40:3 He put a new song in my mouth, a hymn of praise to our God.

-For over 30 years, I have been hearing these songs in my head and writing down the lyrics.
-After I had most of the songs, God gave me a play to put them all together.
+For over 30 years, I have been hearing these songs in my head.
+After I had most of the songs, God gave me the play to put them all together.
 That's how Standin' On The Mountain came to be!